Rajpratik71/linux-manPages/hipstopgm.md

 DESCRIPTION
        Reads a HIPS file as input.
 Produces a portable graymap as output.

        If the HIPS file contains more than one frame in sequence, hipstopgm will concatenate all the frames vertically.

-       HIPS is a format developed at the Human Information Processing Labora‐ tory, NYU.
+       HIPS is a format developed at the Human Information Processing Laboratory, NYU.

 SEE ALSO
        pgm(5)